microsoft/FluidFramework/packages/runtime/container-runtime/src/gc/gcEarlyAdoption.md

 "Inactive", and FF will log if an Inactive object is loaded as well.
 The eventName for the Inactive log ends with `InactiveObject_Loaded`.

-### Configuring InactiveObject timeout
+## Getting earlier signals: Shortening the InactiveObject timeout

 The default timeout for an unreferenced object to become "Inactive" is 7 days.
 This is intended to be long enough such that it's very unlikely to hit a legitimate case where an object is revived within the same session it was deleted (e.g. delete then undo).
 Based on your application's user experience, you may choose to shorten this timeout to get an earlier signal (but beware of false positives).

-To override the default InactiveObject timeout, use either the `inactiveTimeoutMs` GC Option or the `Fluid.GarbageCollection.TestOverride.InactiveTimeoutMs` Config Setting.
+To override the default InactiveObject timeout, use the `inactiveTimeoutMs` GC Option.
+There's also a Config Setting which can be used for testing (if the Config Provider allows overriding via localStorage/sessionStorage):
+`Fluid.GarbageCollection.TestOverride.InactiveTimeoutMs`

 ## Enabling Tombstone Enforcement